That dollar amount reflects a 44.3% increase since 2018 when exported copper was worth $62.7 billion.

 While roughly half of mined copper is used in electrical wires and cables, copper serves as an essential component in electrical motors, as well as a corrosion-resistant and weatherproof building material notably for roofs, spires, rain gutters and doors.

-Applying a continental lens, almost half (47.9%) of worldwide copper ore exports came from suppliers in Latin America excluding Mexico but including the Caribbean.
-Asia was the source for another 24.5% of the global total, ahead of 10.7% worth of copper ore exported from North America.
+Applying a continental lens, over half (54.2%) of worldwide copper ore exports came from suppliers in Latin America excluding Mexico but including the Caribbean.
+Asia was the source for another 21.9% of the global total, ahead of 10.1% worth of copper ore exported from North America.

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 2603 for copper ores and concentrates.